 “The strength of the team is each individual member.
 The strength of each member is the team.”

 Jackson coached some of the greatest basketball players in history: Michael Jordan, Dennis Rodman, Kobe Bryant, and Shaquille O’Neal.
 He treated each player as an individual, analyzing their strengths and the places they could grow to better the team as a whole.
 For example, he quickly used the delegating leadership style with Jordan, but O’Neal required a more hands-on approach.
 Jackson knew Shaq was a phenomenal player but wasn’t at his optimal performance level when he joined the team.
 In a speech captured by Lakers Nation, Jackson says he challenged Shaq to play 48 minutes a game.
-He ended up winning MVP that year.
+This hands-on leadership approach led to Shaq winning MVP that year.

 Steve Jobs, Co-Founder of Apple

 “It doesn’t make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do.”

 Apple co-founder Steve Jobs was a multi-faceted leader, which is why it’s difficult to categorize his leadership style.
 Based on the way he guided others, he was most likely to be a situational leader.
 His behavior and actions truly depended on the situation and individual he was dealing with at the time.
 While he was undoubtedly an incredibly inspiring CEO, he also lacked a high level of emotional control.
 When using the telling leadership style, Jobs could speak with a cutting directness.
 His example goes to show that even outstanding leaders still have room for improvement.
 Using these leadership styles is a process that requires dedication and the constant pursuit of growth and development.